genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 3. **Accessing Endpoints:** Use the top right button to select specific functions.
 For example, the `studyUser` definition contains API endpoints specifically for retrieving study metadata.
 ![Swagger](quick-start-images/swagger-groups.png)
+<figcaption>Swagger page interface.
+You can access the endpoints by selecting specific functions on the button on the top right, e.g., the definition <strong>studyUser</strong> contains the API endpoints for retrieving only study metadata</figcaption>

 ## API token